nuriaher/CHIMP_Ancestry/README.md

 ```

 This command:
+* **It is meant to be run on the directory which contains the cloned GitHub repository "CHIMP_Ancestry".**
 * Will produce a .log file in the specified path where the process of the pipeline can be followed.
 * Has some required arguments and some optional ones which can be added: